dissemin/dissemin/doc/sphinx/add_your_own_repository.rst

 How to add your repository
 ==========================

-If you finally want to connect your repository to Dissemin, then please get in contact with under `team@dissem.in <mailto:team@dissem.in>`_.
+If you finally want to connect your repository to Dissemin, then please get in contact with us under `team@dissem.in <mailto:team@dissem.in>`_.

 There are a few steps to accomplish this task.

 Given our documentation, it is up to you which data you finally ingest in your repository.
-Aside from the question which data you ingest, there is also the question how you ingest the data.
+Aside from the question, which data you ingest, there is also the question how you ingest the data.
 For example, your repository has probably a different granularity when it comes to document types.

 We have created a `Workflow <https://github.com/dissemin/dissemin/wiki/Checklist---Add-New-Repository>` in our GitHub-Wiki.